 Vaccine Overview and Resources

-In anticipation of an in-person fall 2021, Cabrini University is requiring all faculty, staff, and students to be fully vaccinated by August 15, 2021.
+Cabrini University requires all faculty, staff, and students to be fully vaccinated.
 For more information, please visit our COVID-19 Campus Protocols pages on the vaccination requirement, available at cabrini.edu/COVIDvax.

 Where can I get vaccinated?